h2oai/residuals-vis/scatterplot-zoom/tasks.md

 + update opacity with zoom level?
   - zoomed out, low opacity so points are not occluded
   - zoomed in, high opacity so points are clearly visible
-+ figure out how to customize the position of the dat.gui controls